-Course Syllabus Wycliffe College Toronto School of Theology This description is intended to assist in the course approval process and to assist students in determining whether this course will help them achieve their educational objectives and the learning goals of their program.
+Course Syllabus Wycliffe College Toronto School of Theology

+This description is intended to assist in the course approval process and to assist students in determining whether this course will help them achieve their educational objectives and the learning goals of their program.
 It is not a learning contract.
 The details of the description are subject to change before the course begins.
 The course syllabus will be available to the class at the beginning of the course.

+Course Identification

-Course Identification Course Number: WYT1105HF Course Name: Teaching the Faith: Introduction to Catechetical Theology and Practice Class Location: Wycliffe College Class Day & Time: Thursdays, 10 am -1 pm Instructor Information Instructor: Ephraim Radner Teaching Assistant:
+Course Number: WYT1105HF

+Course Name: Teaching the Faith: An Introduction to Catechetical Theology and Practice

+Campus: St. George

+Instructor Information

-E-mail: e.radner@wycliffe.utoronto.ca E-mail:
+Instructor: Ephraim Radner Teaching Assistant: Joshua Martin E-mail: e.radner@wycliffe.utoronto.ca E-mail: joshua.martin@mail.utoronto.ca

 Office Hours: